aaabhilash97/log-streamer/README.md

     npm start -- -u user -p pass -f /var/log/nginx/access.log -P 30000
 ```

-Open htpp://localhost:30000 in your browser and open Developer tools.
+Open `http://localhost:30000` in your browser and open `Developer tools`.
-In console type `connect("user", "pass", "app")`.
+In `Dev tool console` type `connect("user", "pass", "app")`.
 This will establish the websocket connection.
-And start print logs in console.
+And start to print logs in console.

 ## Usage